 The elephant has played an important role in Thailand’s history, culture, and even religion.
 The high regard and reverence the Thais have for the noble elephant were reflected by the use of an elephant on a former version of Thailand’s national flag.
-Coincidentally, Thailand happens to be shaped like an elephant’s head, the tip of its trunk is in Hat Yai, the mouth is Bangkok, the eyes in Sukothai, and the eyebrows in Lampang.
+Many Thais like to compare the outline of Thailand to an elephant’s head, with Hat Yai forming the tip of the trunk, Bangkok the mouth, Sukhothai the eye, and Lampang the eyebrow.

 Elephants in Thailand History Timeline

-- In 1593 Thailand’s King Naresuan killed Barma’s Crown Prince Minchit when the 2 faced each other during combat on elephants.
+- In 1593 Thailand’s King Naresuan killed Burma’s Crown Prince Mingyi Swa when the two met in single combat while riding war elephants.

 - From 1855 to 1917 the flag of Thailand featured an elephant.